Summary: Top 9 Technology Breakthroughs of 2019

 At one time, Gates pulled exactly the same trick with IBM.

-In the 1970s, IBM dominated the server market, shrugging off consumer PCs with the confidence of a giant.
-In the 1980s, Gates uses IBM money to create and license MS-DOS for it, leaving the rights to the operating system to himself.
-Having received the money, Microsoft creates a graphical interface for MS-DOS, and Windows is born - at first just a graphical add-on to DOS, and then the first PC operating system that is convenient for use by the masses.
-IBM, being a big sluggish company, is losing the personal computer market to the young and fast Microsoft.
-I have summarized this great story very briefly, so if you are wondering how Apple will play against Intel with iPadOS in 2020, I highly recommend it. read it in full.
+In the 1970s, IBM dominated the server market, confidently ignoring personal computers for the average person.
+In the 1980s, Gates used IBM's funds to create and license MS-DOS, retaining the operating system rights for himself.
+Having received the money, Microsoft created a graphical interface for MS-DOS, and the world of computers was born.
+Windows — initially just a graphical overlay on DOS, and then the first PC operating system convenient for the masses.
+IBM, a large, unwieldy company, lost the personal computer market to the young and fast Microsoft.
+I've summarized this remarkable story very briefly, so if you're interested in how Apple will compete with Intel in 2020 with iPadOS, I highly recommend it. read it in full.

-8. Strengthening the positions of ZFSonLinux - the old horse does not spoil the furrow
+8. Strengthening ZFSon's positionLinux — an old horse doesn't spoil the furrow

-Canonical Company introduced the ability to install Ubuntu using the ZFS file system as the root file system directly from the installer.
-Sometimes it seems to me that the engineers who worked at Sun Microsystems represent a separate biological species of Homo sapiens (Brian Cantrill and Brendan Gregg, already mentioned above, worked at Sun).
-Judge for yourself, despite years of attempts by all mankind to make something even remotely similar to the ZFS file system, despite intractable licensing restrictions that prevent the ZFS source code from being included in the Linux kernel upstream, we still use ZFS, and in the situation will not change in the near future.
+Canonical Company presented the possibility of installation Ubuntu using the ZFS file system as the root file system directly from the installer.
+Sometimes I think the engineers who worked at Sun Microsystems represent a separate biological species of Homo sapiens (the aforementioned Brian Cantrill and Brendan Gregg worked at Sun).
+Judge for yourself, despite years of humankind's efforts to create something even remotely resembling the ZFS file system, despite the insurmountable licensing restrictions preventing the inclusion of the ZFS source code in the mainline kernel development branch.
+Linux, we are still using ZFS and this will not change anytime soon.

 9. Oxide Computer Company - We'll be keeping a close eye on a team that is clearly capable of a lot - at the very least, put on a cool show